ppetrosh/zulu-openjdk/README.md

 What is Azul Zulu?
 ======================================

-Azul Zulu builds of OpenJDK are fully tested and TCK compliant builds of OpenJDK for Linux, Windows, and macOS operating systems.
+Azul Zulu builds of OpenJDK are fully tested, and TCK compliant builds of OpenJDK for Linux, Windows, and macOS operating systems.

-Azul Zulu comes in two flavours: Azul Zulu Community Edition, a completely free version, and commercially supported Azul Zulu builds of OpenJDK.

-Check out [Azul Zulu Overview][3] for more information.
+Azul Zulu Builds of OpenJDK are available for free unlimited use and are commercially supported Azul as a part of the Azul Platform Core bundle.
+Check out [Azul Platform Core][3] for more information.

 Alpine, Centos, Debian, and Ubuntu Docker official images of Azul Zulu are available in the following repositories: